This guide clarifies exactly what is a Disability Premium and how to get it. Check the list for all current Disability Premiums rates in 2018.

 To qualify for the basic Disability Premium you must first be under Pension Credit age.
 But, you may also qualify as a registered blind person or if you already get specific disability benefits.

 Several different Disability Premium rates apply for those who qualify.
 How much you can get depends on your eligibility for the higher payments.
-It might include Severe Disability Premium (SDP benefit) and the Enhanced Disability Premium (EDP).
+It might include Severe Disability Premium (SDP benefits) and the Enhanced Disability Premium (EDP).

 The basic Disability Premium is not available for claimants of income-related ESA.
 But in some cases you could still qualify to receive the severe and enhanced premiums.